12 Sep 2017

 2. Speedy Set-up

 Traditional publishing takes a long time.
 Many projects are in the works for two years or more.
 Self-publishing creates copies for your fans much faster, and you are also free to move on to your next project whenever you’re ready.
-Once you’ve put the finishing touches on your self-publishing project, all that’s left to do is upload your file, choose where you want to sell, and your book can be available within days of weeks (maybe months if you go with offset printing) for your fans and followers to buy.
+Once you’ve put the finishing touches on your self-published book, all that’s left to do is upload your file, choose where you want to sell, and your self-published book can be available within days or weeks (maybe months if you go with offset printing) for your fans and followers to buy.
 Taking a traditional publishing route can mean you wait years for your book to appear on the shelves, depending on things like how long it takes to find a publisher, contract negotiation and the editing and revision process.

 3. Get Global Reach

 As a self-published author, you retain all rights to your work, meaning you (and only you!) can set your book up for sale on any channel, in any country, in any format—audio, ebook, and/or print.
-You decide where and when to sell your book and how to promote it, empowering you to reach as many people as possible.
+You decide where and when to sell your self-published book and how to promote it, empowering you to reach as many people as possible.
 No one knows your friends, fans, and followers as well as you do, so you can not only market to them the way you see fit, but you reap all the rewards.
 You keep all the profit from your efforts and you’re in charge of how far your project goes.

 Read more about your legal rights and responsibilities as a self-publishing author—Protect Your Work.